 Final Thoughts

-Pacesetting leadership is not a bad choice in team management but not the perfect one in any cases.
+Pacesetting leadership is not a bad choice in team management but not the perfect one in any case.
 But, it is also hard to say which leadership style is the most effective one, as each style of management has both pros and cons, and works under certain circumstances.
-It is the leader’s choice to adapt a certain leadership style and switch to the other one when they are in different situations.
-Making more observations, taking feedback and conducting performance reviews is a somewhat useful method to becoming a great leader and great team.
+It is the leader's choice to adopt a certain leadership style and switch to the other one when they are in different situations.
+Making more observations, taking feedback and conducting performance reviews a somewhat useful methods to becoming a great leader and a great team.

 Frequently Asked Questions

 Pacesetting leadership is a leadership style characterized by a leader who sets high-performance standards for their team members and leads by example.
-Benefits of pacesetting leadership are helpful, including (1) high performance expectation (2) Quick Decision-Making (3) Skill Development and (4) To Increase Accountability.
+The benefits of pacesetting leadership are helpful, including (1) high performance expectations (2) quick decision-making (3) skill development and (4) to increase accountability.